Skip to content

 Night is also a time when microcirculation activates to provide the energy needed for the cell renewal process (similarly when engaging in physical exercise).
 Blood circulates more actively in the skin vessels, especially between 11 p.m. and 4 a.m.

-Our advice: Our skin is more permeable at night, making it more receptive to skincare that is easily absorbed.
+Our skin is more permeable at night, making it more receptive to skincare that is easily absorbed.
 It's an ideal time to apply products rich in regenerating, antioxidant, anti-blemish, and/or anti-aging actives to detoxify, regenerate, and correct our epidermis.

 Read more